Merci93/AirBnB-Listings-Poland/README.md

 1. Develop script to extract data from AirBnB webpage on a monthly basis
 2. Extract,transform and save to drive/database.
 3. Perform exploratory analysis to understand price differences between house listings and also price trend.

+The project is divided into the following stages:
+1. **Data Extraction**: Developed an web scrapping script using selenium, and beaustifulsoup frameworks, to perform the ETL process involving extracting data from html data and performig necessary transformations.
+Final data is saved as a CSV file.
+2. **Data Cleaning**: Since the first step is focused on data extractions, data cleaning and feature engineering was performed using jupyter notebook.
+3. **Exploratory Analysis**: The data eeas visualized to understand and derive insights from hidden patterns and trends in the data from different cities and in different months.
+4. **Power BI Visualization**: Using the cleaned data, a dashboard was created to show the patterns uncovered using appropriate visuals.
+This visualization will enable travellers and tourists make better financial planning based on the season they are visiting Poland and the city they intend to visit, as they will already have an insight to the average cost of an apartment per night.

 #### Logging display during data extraction
 ![](images/extraction_log_display_2.png)